By Eilís Walsh and Tomás Heneghan

 “My main plan is to get the student forum up and running so students can go on and get their module description and all the details they need to know about the module from a student point of view, because I think it’s very ambiguous getting it from a lecturer’s point of view because they know a lot more than students.”

-There was an earlier controversy in the lead-up to this week’s election when current ULSU President Colin Clarke failed to complete all parts of his nomination form by the deadline for submission, as he had intended to run again for position of President of the Union.
+There was an earlier controversy in the lead-up to the election when current ULSU President Colin Clarke failed to complete all parts of his nomination form by the deadline for submission, as he had intended to run again for position of President of the Union.

 Mr Clarke and a second candidate hoping to run for President appealed their exclusion last Friday from the election to the Electoral and Referenda Board (ERB), however their appeal failed.